Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 For now, we rest.
 At dawn, we shall set out for Tagor, as Eingren village is lost.
 Bitterly, the dead no longer line the streets, as they too have risen.
 Even the scant few I managed to give rites to have joined the horde.
-I fear Belenus has forsaken us, but we must press for Tagor.
+I know not what hope we have, but we must press for Tagor.
 There is nothing left to save.

 Yours,
 Sabrinus, Acolyte of Belenus
 ```

-This corroborates with history discovered by Vendes [_(Vendes's "The Night Of Tagor")_](../../../loures/History/Vendes-The-Night-Of-Tagor.md), and was an exciting find!
+This corroborates with history discovered by Vendes [_(Vendes's "The Night Of Tagor")_](../../../loures/History/Vendes-The-Night-Of-Tagor.md), and was an exciting, and tragic, find.
 I searched for days after locating this treasure, but I could find no trace of the shrine.
 On occasion I make the journey back there, wandering through the remains of the village.
 Questioning the insane priest who has inhabited the only building still standing has turned up no leads.
 On my first visit, I had thought perhaps this building had been built over the shrine, but if this were the case, no traces of it remain.

 #### Speculations
 The findings of the journal were troublesome.
 What could possess more power than a god?
 As Vendes contemplated, the idea that the Pact of Anaman could conceal an entire city, rivaling the size of Loures or Mileth, from all eyes for so long is indeed worrisome.
 Perhaps it is this shrouding which led to the diminishing of Belenus?
 From various sources I've been able to piece together, shrines to Belenus outside of the boundaries of Tagor tended to be small, generally nothing more than short obelisks inscribed with his symbol.